SaaS Content Writing: How to Boost Conversions & Engagement

-SaaS content writing is the art of crafting compelling written material that informs, educates, and engages your audience turning leads into customers.
-It’s something we know a thing or two about given we’re a SaaS content marketing agency.
+SaaS content writing is the art of crafting compelling written material that informs, educates, and engages your audience turning leads into customers for your software product.
+It’s something we know a thing or two about.

-This guide to SaaS content writing covers the insights we’ve gained from writing thousands of articles for dozens of different clients.
+This guide to SaaS content writing covers the insights we’ve gained from this experience.
 Let’s start this off at the beginning.

-The primary organic marketing channels for SaaS businesses are SEO, video, podcasts, and events.
-These channels take a large chunk of a SaaS marketing budget.
+SEO, video, podcasts, and events are the primary organic marketing channels for SaaS businesses.
+These channels take up a large chunk of a SaaS marketing budget.
 Blog content is one of the easiest and cheapest marketing channels to scale.

-Take Surfer SEO, a client of ours.
+Surfer SEO, another client of ours, is a good case study of a company investing in content.
 Surfer gets almost 15,000 visitors a month to its blog.

-To get the best results from your SaaS writers you need great editorial guidelines.
+To get the best results from your SaaS writers, you need great editorial guidelines.
 I highly recommend you download this resource, which we provide to our writers.
-It’s a resource a friend of mine produced years ago and it’s great for setting expectations.
+A friend of mine produced it years ago, and it’s great for setting expectations.

 Outside of sharing this resource with our writers, we ask our writers to follow these rules:

-• No Fluff: Every paragraph you write needs to provide value you the reader.
+- No Fluff: Every paragraph you write needs to provide value to the reader.

-• Paragraph Length: Paragraphs can be between one to five lines.
-Vary the length to make content engaging.
+- Paragraph Length: Paragraphs can be between one to five lines.
+Vary the length to make your piece of content engaging.
 The median paragraph length is three lines.

-• Images: Use one image every 400 words to break up text evenly—ideally, data sources (charts, etc.).
-Don’t use generic copyright-free photos.
+- Images: Use one image every 300 words to break up text evenly—ideally, data sources (charts, etc.).
+Don’t use generic copyright-free photos like stock images.

 Our editorial guidelines are straightforward.
 We’ve used these guidelines for the guest post content we produce for sites like Hubspot, BigCommerce, Envato, and others.